Managing Stakeholders beyond Spreadsheets & CRMs

 Let’s have a look at the options available for your stakeholder management.

-Most organisations who don’t use stakeholder relationship management software, use Excel spreadsheets.
+Most organisations that don’t use stakeholder relationship management software, use Excel spreadsheets.

 Now, Excel is a fantastic tool for storing and organising information.
 But, it certainly has some significant limitations when it comes to managing stakeholders and analysing feedback from a consultation or engagement process.